-Chrysler Pt Cruiser owners have reported 32 problems associated with battery (under the electrical system category).
+Chrysler Pt Cruiser owners have reported 32 problems related to battery (under the electrical system category).

-The vehicle having this issue was a 2002 Chrysler Pt Cruiser.
 The problem I am having started about 2 months ago, my battery was suddenly drained and I had no idea why.
 I had to buy a new battery for about $125.
 When my fog light indicator began to flicker on and off on its own.
 I'd just press the end of turn signal arm inward towards the steering column and the indicator light went off.
 Gradually, the pressing process did not work anymore and I discovered that shutting off the car with the left hand turn signal pressed down, at least temporarily solved the problem (so I could do some research on its solution).
 Not knowing what to do, I brought it into the dealer and for $65 they diagnosed it at a need to replace the multifunction switch which they said required the pulling of steering wheel and over $600 more to fix.
 I opted out on that, since car has 112,000 miles on it.
 Then, with a week of very hot 90 degree temperatures, , I found that brand new battery totally drained and began reading the internet posts of the possibility of pulling the fuse.
 Of course being a USA car, the manual didn't identify the fuse for the fog lamps in the "under the hood" fuse box.
 It seems that the heat allows the fog lamps to still turn on when the left hand signal arm is pressed downwards.
 Going further, I found that fuse #8 in the interior dashboard fuse box could be pulled and should solve the problem without further repair.
 I find it very interesting that Chrysler does not even show you a sketch of the interior fuse box in their owners manual.
 This approach does mean that the manufacturer of the vehicle is not allowing the buyer (me) to fully enjoy all the features of the vehicle! seems to me that Chrysler corporation has not recalled the defective cars on purpose and needs to have a debacle like Toyota had before they will do the right thing and fix a bad design. .
-It was Friday, August 10, 2012 when this battery issue occurred.

 See all problems of the 2002 Chrysler Pt Cruiser.

-The car was a 2006 Chrysler Pt Cruiser.
 Driving on interstate my dash lights/gauges went crazy (on/off,on/off).
 Finally went back to normal.
 Then in Dec.
 I went out to start it & nothing, tried to jump it & nothing. . .
 End up buying new battery & it started right up.
 This month (may 10 2012) was driving to an appt. & dash lights all came on & then engine quit, pulled off road, turned key to off & back on (car started right up), no more trouble that day.
 May 13 2012 driving & dash lights would all come on & then go off several times, the engine didn't stop this time.
 What if I am on interstate again & it does this, injuring someone.
 I'm not happy with Chrysler, there is no recall.
 Mileage is 71, 200.
 Apparently problem seems to be in the steering column, you just shake it or turn key off/on it quits.
 Don't kav the money to fix & mechanic can't get it to this when he has car.
-The failure date was 09/24/2011.

 See all problems of the 2006 Chrysler Pt Cruiser.